 Anime and Manga

 - The Pokémon anime follows the above formula almost exactly.
-Originally it was working up to a conclusion, then it got a popularity explosion and the execs wouldn't let it finish.
+Originally it was working up to a conclusion, then it got a popularity explosion and the executives wouldn't let it finish.

 - One Piece.
 Going through East Blue to get to the Grand Line took 62 episodes.
 They are past 500 episodes and are still in the Grand Line, and the Grand Line is now split up with the New World as a second goal that they must reach before they can actually get to the One Piece.